regebro/hovercraft/hovercraft/examples/hovercraft.rst

 But then there was Prezi
 ========================

-Sliding from left to right was no longer enough.
+Sliding from left to right is no longer enough.

-You needed to be able to...
+You need to be able to...

 ----